 Underground Rafting and Glowworm Caves in Charleston

-30km south of Westport is the town of Charleston, which is town famous for its glowworms and caves.
+30km (19 miles) south of Westport is the town of Charleston, which is town famous for its glowworms and caves.
 Go tubing under a galaxy of glowworms in the Paparoa National Park with Underworld Adventures.

 Art, Food and Culture in Westport

 Westport is also packed with heaps of indoor activities to keep yourself occupied on a rainy day (a regular occurrence on the West Coast).
 Check out the art galleries of Honeycomb Gallery (204 Palmerston Street), Whakane Gallery (173 Palmerston Street), and the Art Hotel (10 Brougham Street).